hallvard/plantuml/releng/net.sourceforge.plantuml.composite/README.md

 ### Pre-release

-- build and test and build and test... add, commit and push
+- build and test and build and test...
+- run `mvn clean install` on project `net.sourceforge.plantuml.composite` or just run the launch configuration *Build all with Maven*
+  (that builds and runs all non-UI unit tests)
+- run the plug-ins tests, too (see `net.sourceforge.plantuml.*.tests` and `no.hal.osgi.emf.tests` projects)
+- git add, commit and push
 - switch to new branch named <version>-release

 ## Release